-5.6.
+5.3.
 Further specialist advice

-Should the NSW Health agency require further specialist advice for workers employed in existing positions, they are to be referred to a specialist at the cost to the NSW Health agency and risk managed as appropriate (refer to Section 7 Risk Management (Excluding the COVID-19 and Influenza Vaccination Requirements)).
+Should the NSW Health agency require further specialist advice for workers engaged in existing positions, they are to be referred to a specialist at the cost to the NSW Health agency and risk managed as appropriate [refer to Section 7 Risk Management (excluding the Influenza Vaccination Requirements)].

-New recruits (except those employed in an existing position who are successfully appointed to a new position within a NSW Health agency), and students must pay the costs associated with additional medical assessments (for example, vaccine non-responders or medical contraindications to vaccination).
+New recruits (except those engaged in an existing position who are successfully appointed to a new position within a NSW Health agency) and students must pay the costs associated with additional medical assessments (for example, vaccine non-responders or medical contraindications to vaccination).